New Jersey on Top: America’s Sports Betting Hub

 Partnerships and teams

 New York, meanwhile, also remains in the spotlight.
-It is one of the most populated states near New Jersey, and sports betting is still going through the legalization process there – so NJ picks up lots of traffic from frustrated nearby bettors.
+It is one of the most populated states near New Jersey, and sports betting is still going through the legalization process.
+So NJ picks up lots of traffic from frustrated nearby bettors.
 Whether New Jersey can keep this up if and when New York moves to legalize remains unclear.

-And while most Americans are aware of New Jersey’s status as a gambling hotspot, it doesn’t have quite the same historic cachet and marketing pull as Nevada – which, thanks to the presence of the casino center that is Las Vegas, has always had some sports betting exceptions, even when PASPA was in force.
-Once the pandemic comes to a close, it could well be possible that other states make a marketing push to become known as America’s gambling capital – and then it’ll be all to play for.
+And while most Americans are aware of New Jersey’s status as a gambling hotspot, it doesn’t have quite the same historic cachet and marketing pull as Nevada which, thanks to the presence of the casino center that is Las Vegas, has always had some sports betting exceptions, even when PASPA was in force.
+Since the end of the major social restrictions, due to COVID-19, it could well be possible that other states will make a marketing push to become known as America’s gambling capital.

 With sports betting now firmly in focus in the US, it’s prudent to think about whether New Jersey is likely to remain in the spot it currently holds at the top of the gambling tree.
 The signs for the state are good: with so much revenue coming in and so many opportunities for partnerships, it’s likely that the state will remain a national example of best practice.